 Because of this, I do not plan to spend any more time on the Carlsbad Raceway effort.

 Instead, I hope that we all can get behind David Bergthold and the rest of the Skate guys, in order to help them wrap up the skate park effort.
 I intend to work to support them.
 Although there is much to do, and more hills to climb, this effort looks to have success written all over it.
 It appears that it can indeed be preserved.

 The now buried Carlsbad Skate Park, is the worlds first skate park, and for that reason should be preserved.
 Many young skate boarders will be able to enjoy it.
 I know that my seven year old will want to be having fun at this historic facility.
 And I cannot wait to get him over there.
 I am very happy that this looks to be moving forward.

 Although I am sad that our efforts to save the 143 acre Raceway look to be at an end, I can honestly say that we have indeed made a difference.
 By helping save and uncover the historic Carlsbad Skate Park we will have achieved a great deal of success.
-If this effort continues to move forward, and actually succeeds, we will have helped preserve something that would have more than likely been destroyed, and in doing so, skate boarders from all over the world will enjoy this area for many years to come.
+We will have helped preserve something that would have more than likely been destroyed, and in doing so, skate boarders from all over the world will enjoy this area for many years to come.

-I hope that we can some day meet again, at a new family oriented recreational facility, a better one!
+I hope that we can some day meet up again, at a new raceway, a better one!

 Save Carlsbad Raceway, Chairman